 The second misconception is that companies treat internal products as less valuable than client-facing ones.
 This sounds logical, especially when you lack resources: clients have several alternatives before choosing you, while employees are limited to what is available within a company.
 However, the reality is that the role of any internal product is to bring increased business benefits.

-What is the difference between internal-facing and client-facing products?
+What's the difference between internal-facing and client-facing products?

 Client-facing products exist in highly unpredictable environments, so PMs handle market research, finding product-market fit monetization, choosing a go-to-market strategy and monetization model, launching, etc. For a product manager working on these products, it’s vital to have uncertainty management skills, as well as execution skills, to tackle strategy and day-to-day tasks, such as on-time delivery of a product that meets all the requirements.

-On the other hand, internal-faced products experience less uncertainty: user and market research are done within a company, and financial projections can be precise.
 Moreover, there is no market competition inside a company — PMs can be sure that no one is currently working on the same project that might enter the market sooner, leaving their product behind.
 As a result, the error cost is lower; however, companies usually invest much fewer resources into internal-faced products.
 So, PMs should possess excellent execution skills, as they have fewer attempts to launch a successful product with scarce resources.

 How do you identify internal product ideas inside a company?